FAME / UD Summer Residential Program and Application

-Applications are being accepted for the following positions for the FAME/UD Summer Residential Program to take place on UD’s campus from June 22 – July 20, 2018.
+Applications are being accepted for the following positions for the FAME/UD Summer Residential Program to take place on UD’s campus from June 21 – July 20, 2019.
 Positions will be filled on a rolling basis.
 Application packet must be complete before an interview can be scheduled.
-Application process will end at 5:00 PM, Wednesday, April 25, 2018.
-Please note: The ability to offer this program is contingent upon receiving funding from a number of sources.
+Best Consideration Date: April 5, 2019.
+Please note: The ability to offer this program is contingent upon receiving funding from a number of sources

 Please click each job title for full details (PDF)

 - Detailed letter of interest-specific to position-please indicate position(s) for which applying